department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github-primer/README.md

 ## Basic Github workflow

-1. You make a commit, which means adding, editing, or deleting one or more files
+1. You make a commit, which means adding, editing, or deleting one or more files.
-1. Github creates a new branch for you
+1. Github creates a new branch for you.
-1. You create a pull request (PR) asking to merge your new branch into the master branch
+1. You create a pull request (PR) asking to merge your new branch into the master branch.
-1. A DSVA team member reviews and approves your PR
+1. Another team member reviews and approves your PR.
-1. Your commit is merged into the master branch and is visible to everyone
+1. Your commit is merged into the master branch and is visible to everyone.

     * A **commit** is a set of changes from the previous version of the repository.
     * A **branch** is a way to isolate a set of commits you want to make to the repository.